Faith healing: Islam

 A number of healing traditions exist among Muslims.
 Some healers are particularly focused on diagnosing cases of possession by jinn or demons.

 Buddhism

 Chinese-born Australian businessman Jun Hong Lu was a prominent proponent of the "Guan Yin Citta Dharma Door", claiming that practicing the three "golden practices" of reciting texts and mantras, liberation of beings, and making vows, laid a solid foundation for improved physical, mental, and psychological well-being, with many followers publicly attesting to have been healed through practice.

+Ancient Greek paganism

+The Ancient Greeks believed in several forms of divine healing.
+Religious healing of bodily illnesses was usually sought at temples of Asclepius, god of medicine, where patients would, after purifying ritual and prayer, sleep in the temple; of the people supposedly cured thereby, some were healed immediately, but often they would have a dream in which the god came to them and prescribed a treatment, which might be mundanely medical (e.g., a change of diet) or ritual.
+In the archaic period there were also priests of Apollo who supposedly cured plagues.
+However, religious healing was applied especially to mental illness, which was thought of as sent by a god and therefore curable by appeasing that god; the gods appealed to were most commonly Dionysus, or Cybele and the Korybantes, but might also include Hecate, Poseidon, Apollo, Ares, Pan, or the heroes.
+Such religious cures, especially those invoking the Korybantes, often involved special hymns, music, and dancing.

 Scientology

 Some critics of Scientology have referred to some of its practices as being similar to faith healing, based on claims made by L. Ron Hubbard in Dianetics: The Modern Science of Mental Health and other writings.